 The first step will be when the employers will be able to register and post jobs:

 Note that you have the option to include a review period.
 This allows students to begin looking at employer job postings in order to start getting their materials ready.
-They will not be able to apply, however, until the application start date.
+They will not be able to apply, however, until the bidding start date.
 There will be verbiage to clearly communicate this.

 You can ignore the max number of interviews dropdown, students will not be interviewing.

-You will want to decide if you would like to review student applications before they are visible to employers.
+You will want to decide if you would like to review student bids before they are visible to employers.
 Once you have made this decision, you can input when the employers will be able to view applications.

-Moving along, we will now input the student timeline.
-These dates are unimportant as well, because you will not be hosting interviews or having employers invite students to interview.
+Lastly, the Schedule Visibility section is unimportant as well, because you will not be hosting interviews or having employers invite students to interview.
 Thus, we recommend setting these dates far in the future.

 With that, your timeline is complete!
 In the next article, we will cover Employer Settings.